William Francis Buckley

-William Francis Buckley (May 30, 1928 – June 3, 1985) was a United States Army officer in the United States Army Special Forces, and a Central Intelligence Agency (CIA) station chief in Beirut from 1984 until his kidnapping and killing in 1985.
+William Francis Buckley (May 30, 1928 – June 3, 1985) was an American intelligence officer, and was the Central Intelligence Agency (CIA) station chief in Beirut from 1984 until his kidnapping and killing in 1985.

 Buckley's cover was as a political officer at the U.S. Embassy.
 He was kidnapped by the group Islamic Jihad in March 1984, and held hostage and tortured by Aziz al-Abub.
 Hezbollah later claimed they executed him in October 1985, but another American hostage disputed that, believing that he died four months prior, in June.

 He is buried at Arlington National Cemetery and is commemorated with a star on the Memorial Wall at the CIA headquarters in Langley, Virginia.

 Early life and education

 Buckley was born in Medford, Massachusetts, on May 30, 1928.
 He grew up on south Main Street in the neighboring town of Stoneham.
 He graduated from high school there in 1947, and then joined the United States Army.

 He began as a military police soldier and served in that capacity for two years, but then attended Officers Candidate School (OCS) and was commissioned a Second Lieutenant in Armor.
 He continued his military education at the Engineer Officer's Course at Fort Belvoir, Virginia, the Advanced Armor Officer's Course at Fort Knox, Kentucky, and the Intelligence School at Oberammergau, West Germany.